 We regularly attend and contribute to the annual conferences of EQAF, the European Quality Assurance Forum, presenting on topics such as the importance of student engagement to Scotland's quality enhancement framework and on the student role in university reviews.

-Most recently we attended EQAF 2019 on 21st-23rd November in Berlin and at at EQAF 2018 on 15th-17th November in Vienna, Austria, we presented a paper on “Engaging diversely: how online students, postgraduates and others can (and should!) be full partners in quality”.
+We attended EQAF 2019 on 21st-23rd November in Berlin and at at EQAF 2018 on 15th-17th November in Vienna, Austria, we presented a paper on “Engaging diversely: how online students, postgraduates and others can (and should!) be full partners in quality”.
 Read our news article on our contribution to EQAF18 to find out more and access our paper.

 We attended the 2017 EQAF conference in Latvia.
 The theme of the conference is 'Responsible QA – committing to impact'.